-Every school-going Indian child is taught that the peacock is the national bird of India, Jana Gana Mana the national anthem and hockey the national sport.
-But surprisingly, hockey is actually not the national sport of India, as schoolgirl Aishwarya Parashar discovered in 2012.
+Every Indian schoolchild is taught that the peacock is India’s national bird, Jana Gana Mana the national anthem and hockey the national sport.
+However, hockey is not the national sport of India, as schoolgirl Aishwarya Parashar discovered in 2012.
 We line up the contenders for the title and learn why it’s impossible to choose just one.

-This revelation came to light when a young 12-year-old girl name Aishwarya Parashar filed an RTI request to the Prime Minister’s Office in order to get certified copies of orders related to the declaration of the national anthem, sport, song, bird, animal, flower and the country’s symbol.
+This revelation came to light in 2012 when a 10-year-old girl named Aishwarya Parashar filed a Right to Information (RTI) request with the Prime Minister’s Office (PMO) to get official declarations on the national anthem, sport, song, bird, animal, flower and the country’s symbol.
 The PMO forwarded the query to the Ministry of Youth Affairs and Sports.
-In response to the RTI, the Sports Ministry confirmed that it had not declared any sport or game as the ‘national game.’
+In response to the RTI, the ministry confirmed that it had not declared any sport or game as India’s national game.

-Accessibility is another factor that determines which game could achieve the status of national sport.
+Accessibility is another factor of national status.
 Hockey and cricket are both expensive sports.
-While hockey requires one stick per player and also a synthetic playing surface, cricket requires a bat and a ball, besides other gear like gloves, shoes and a helmet also come in handy, especially once the sport leaves the playground and starts to be played more seriously.
-A large section of India’s population is underprivileged and doesn’t have the means to a square meal a day, let alone sports gear.
-This makes most sports inaccessible to a major portion of the population.
+While hockey requires one stick per player and a synthetic playing surface, cricket requires a bat, a ball and a wicket, and other gear such as gloves and a helmet also come in handy, especially once the sport leaves the playground and starts to be played more seriously.
+A large section of India’s population doesn’t have the means to afford such sports gear.
+This fact makes most sports inaccessible to a significant portion of the populace.

-Football is a relatively inexpensive sport.
-You only need one ball for two teams to play with.
-In many lanes and bylanes, you can find young boys playing football with a coconut shell or a plastic bottle when they don’t have access to a ball.
-But unfortunately, India barely has any place on the international football scene.
-Although it’s the second most popular sport in India in terms of people playing it – and local clubs are quite popular, for a sport to be named a national game, it has to have international success.
+Football, on the other hand, is a relatively inexpensive sport.
+You only need one ball for a game.
+In many lanes and streets in India, you can find children playing football with a coconut shell or a plastic bottle when they don’t have access to a ball.
+But unfortunately, the country barely has any standing on the international football scene.
+Although it’s the second most popular sport in India in terms of people playing it – and local clubs are quite popular – a sport has to have international success to be named a national game.
 That rules out football.
 The men’s national team was at the peak of its success during the 1950s and ’60s – they qualified for the 1950 World Cup but did not go for a number of reasons, including their insistence on playing barefoot, which is against FIFA regulations.

-It now makes sense why India does not have a national sport.
-With so many people and cultures, it is impossible and impractical to choose one game that will appeal to the entire nation.
+So, what is the national sport of India?
+With so many people and cultures, it’s impossible and impractical to choose one game that will appeal to the entire nation.
 Until India figures out what its national sport is, people will obsess over cricket, play football and kabaddi and read about the glory days of hockey in history books.